National Service Bureau

 Your Rights When Dealing with National Service Bureau, Inc.

-• National Service Bureau may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- National Service Bureau cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• National Service Bureau must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- National Service Bureau must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• National Service Bureau cannot threaten to have you arrested or imprisoned over unpaid debts.
+- National Service Bureau cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove National Service Bureau From Your Credit Report Today!